Gloucestershire Warwickshire Railway: North from Honeybourne

 When the GWSR was first formed, it intended to purchase the entire line from Cheltenham Racecourse to Stratford Racecourse.
-However, when applying for the required Light Railway Order, the group was informed that they were unlikely to be granted the order for 25 miles when they had no experience of running a railway.
+However, when applying for the required Light Railway Order, the group were informed that they were unlikely to be granted the order for 25 miles when they had no experience of running a railway.
 A reduced application for the 15 miles from Cheltenham Race Course to Broadway was successful and track has since been laid and operations begun.
 Since this time, the section between Stratford and Stratford Racecourse has been utilised to improve road access around the town, especially the A4390, making reinstatement of rail to the main station at Stratford extremely difficult.

 Landslips

 In the early 2010s the GWSR was affected by two major landslips in embankments on the line, which severed the preserved line into separate sections; however, both slips have now been repaired, and the whole line has been fully reopened.
-A further landslip occurred in November 2019 just south of Gotherington station, but has now been repaired.
+A further landslip occurred in November 2019 just south of Gotherington station, and again was repaired.